Bruce Schneier: Career

+He worked for IBM when they acquired Resilient Systems in 2016, where he was CTO. until he left at the end of June 2019.

+Schneier has been an Adjunct Lecturer in Public Policy at the Harvard Kennedy School.

+Personal life

+Schneier was married to Karen Cooper in 1997 and lived in Minneapolis; they published restaurant reviews in the Pulse of the Twin Cities.
+The couple divorced in 2022.

 Viewpoints

-Blockchain
+Blockchains

-Schneier warns about misplaced trust in blockchain and the lack of use cases, calling blockchain a solution in search of a problem.
+Schneier has warned about misplaced trust in blockchain and the lack of use cases, calling blockchain a solution in search of a problem.

 He goes on to say that cryptocurrencies are useless and are only used by speculators looking for quick riches.

 Cryptography

 To Schneier, peer review and expert analysis are important for the security of cryptographic systems.
 Mathematical cryptography is usually not the weakest link in a security chain; effective security requires that cryptography be combined with other things.

 The term Schneier's law was coined by Cory Doctorow in a 2004 speech.
 The law is phrased as:

 He attributes this to Bruce Schneier, who wrote in 1998: "Anyone, from the most clueless amateur to the best cryptographer, can create an algorithm that he himself can't break.
 It's not even hard.
 What is hard is creating an algorithm that no one else can break, even after years of analysis."

 Similar sentiments had been expressed by others before.
 In The Codebreakers, David Kahn states: "Few false ideas have more firmly gripped the minds of so many intelligent men than the one that, if they just tried, they could invent a cipher that no one could break", and in "A Few Words On Secret Writing", in July 1841, Edgar Allan Poe had stated: "Few persons can be made to believe that it is not quite an easy thing to invent a method of secret writing which shall baffle investigation.
 Yet it may be roundly asserted that human ingenuity cannot concoct a cipher which human ingenuity cannot resolve."

 Schneier also coined the term "kid sister cryptography", writing in the Preface to Applied Cryptography that: